tymyrddin/purple/source/docs/thirteen/checking-your-working.md

 designed to encourage.
 It belongs in the advisor's own process, applied to their own analysis, before the brief goes out.

-## Steel-manning the disliked option
+## Steel-manning a disliked option

 Not an exercise in open-mindedness.
 An exercise in not being blindsided.